When to Euthanize Your Pet

 Many experts say that the answers to these questions will make the decision about when to euthanize your pet self evident.
 You will simply know when euthanasia is the right thing to do and will feel an inner peace with the decision.
 Getting down to more specifics about “when” you should euthanize your pet, experts highly recommend that you schedule your appointment for the procedure at a time when you will not feel rushed to return to a job or some other obligation.

 Likewise, you should consult your veterinarian’s staff to get an appointment when a large number of other animals will not be in the offices’ waiting room.
 Upon request, some veterinarians will even travel to a pet owner’s home to conduct a euthanasia after-hours or on weekends.
-(This option is often more expensive than an in-office procedure, but it can be substantially less traumatic.)
+(This option is often more expensive than an in-office procedure, but it can be substantially less traumatic, as the pet owner can gain comfort from the fact that their companion is in a truly peaceful setting.)

-So, the bottom line to deciding when to euthanize your pet is, simply, to think through the options carefully and make the decision that promises to bring about the most comfort.
+So, the bottom line to deciding when to euthanize your pet is, simply, to think through the options carefully and make the decision that promises to bring about the most comfort for everyone involved.